 A narcissist can become so enraged that they teeter on the edge of being homicidal.
 This is especially true if they seek revenge; you never want to get on the wrong side of a narcissist.

 While narcissistic rage is typically short-lived, it can result in devastating problems for the person they are mad at and project their anger.
 If you or someone else is on the receiving end of an angry outburst and feel that a person’s life is in immediate danger, call 911.
 You should also contact the domestic violence hotline at 1-800-799-7233.

-Rage is very frightening for people and the fear they face when someone is projecting narcissistic rage at them in real; they feel powerless, scared, and even confused about why the person is so angry with them.
+Rage is very frightening for people and the fear they face when someone is projecting narcissistic rage at them is real; they feel powerless, scared, and even confused about why the person is so angry with them.
 The truth is, it has less to do with the person that a narcissist is projecting their anger on and more to do with the narcissist feeling a loss of power and control.
 They scream and yell to try to regain their strength.
 It’s a vicious cycle.

 While people with narcissism do not typically change independently, they can have fewer outbursts with therapy, but they cannot be cured.
 If you are in a dedicated and committed relationship with NPD, you need to understand that they will not get better.
 If, however, you do not want to live your life in fear, it is acceptable to leave; you should never be afraid for your life, especially from someone who supposedly loves you.